n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 distribution is a uniformly random.
 NumPy uses an introspective algorithm: it monitors the progress of the algorithm and can switch partition schemes partway to ensure good average case performance and optimal worst case performance.
-This is crucial for real-world data distributions to ensure consistent performance, but adds some overhead.
+This is crucial with real-world data distributions to ensure consistent performance, but adds some overhead.

 I'm puzzled by why Alexandrescu's partition ends up being the slowest of the